 As shown on the Project Organization Chart in Figure 4, the ETV CCEP QA officer is independent from the project management team.
-It is the responsibility of the ETV CCEP QA officer to monitor ETV CCEP verifications for adherence to the ETV CCEP QMP.
+It is the responsibility of the ETV CCEP QA Officer to monitor ETV CCEP verifications for adherence to the ETV CCEP QMP.
 The ETV CCEP laboratory leader monitors the operation of the laboratory on a daily basis and provides comments to the ETV CCEP QA officer to facilitate his activities.
-The ETV CCEP QA officer will audit the operation records, laboratory records, and laboratory data reports and provide a written report of the findings to the ETV CCEP project manager and the ETV CCEP laboratory leader.
+The ETV CCEP QA officer will audit the operation records, laboratory records, and laboratory data reports and provide a written report of the findings to the ETV CCEP project manager and laboratory leader.
 The ETV CCEP project manager will ensure these reports are included in the report to the EPA.
-The ETV CCEP laboratory leader will be responsible for achieving closure on items addressed in the report.
+The laboratory leader will be responsible for achieving closure on items addressed in the report.
 Specific items to be addressed and discussed in the QA report include the following:

-- General assessment of data quality in terms of general QA objectives in Section 4.1 - Specific assessment of data quality in terms of quantitative and qualitative indicators listed in Sections 4.2 and 4.3 - Listing and summary of all nonconformances and/or deviations from the ETV CCEP QMP - Impact of nonconformances on data quality - Listing and summary of corrective actions - Results of internal QA audits - Closure of open items from last report or communications with EPA in current reporting period - Deviations or changes in the ETV CCEP QMP - Progress of the NDCEE QA programs used by ETV CCEP in relation to current project - Limitations on conclusions, use of the data - Planned QA activities, open items for next reporting period
+- General assessment of data quality in terms of general QA objectives in Section 4.1 - Specific assessment of data quality in terms of quantitative and qualitative indicators listed in Sections 4.2 and 4.3 - Results of the site surveys and pretest audits of offsite testing locations and equipment listed in Section 2.1.1 - Listing and summary of all nonconformances and deviations from the ETV CCEP QMP - Impact of nonconformances on data quality - Listing and summary of corrective actions - Results of internal QA audits - Closure of open items from last report or communications with EPA in current reporting period - Deviations or changes in the ETV CCEP QMP - Progress of the NDCEE QA Programs used by ETV CCEP in relation to current project - Limitations on conclusions, use of the data - Planned QA activities, open items for next reporting period